Do You Know Why You Have a Website?

 I’ve been in business long enough to remember when websites were optional.
 It was hardly ‘the good old days’ – we used to spend $20,000 a year on a Yellow Pages ad – but they were simpler times.

-Of course, we’ve all realised that’s no long the case.
+Of course, we’ve all realised that’s no longer the case.
 Every business today needs a website.

 Remarkably, however, most business founders I speak to haven’t asked the follow-up question.
 They know, absolutely, that they need a website … they’re just not sure exactly why, or what purpose their website needs to have for their operations.